YangletLiu/Tensor_Layer_for_Deep_Neural_Network_Compression/README.md

 ## Method
 I aim to decompose the neural network in both the convolutional portion and the fully connected portion, using popular tensor decomposition algorithms such as CP, Tucker, TT and HT.
-In doing so, I hope to speedup the training process and reduce the number of parameters without signicant sacrifices in terms of accuracy.
+In doing so, I hope to speedup both the training and the inference process and reduce the number of parameters without signicant sacrifices in terms of accuracy.

 ## CP
 CP decomposition works fine with classifying the MNIST dataset, it can compress the network without significant loss in accuracy compared to the original, uncompressed network.
-However, CP cannot has many problems dealing with larger networks such as VGG for CIFAR10.
-The decomposition not only takes an intolerably long time, but it also consumes a lot of RAM.
+However, as noted in paper Lebedev et al., CP cannot has problems dealing with larger networks, and it is often unstable.
+In my experiments, the decomposition process not only takes an intolerably long time, but it also consumes a lot of RAM.
 For a convolutional layer with size larger than 512 x 512, the CP decompositon becomes infeasible in terms of memory.
 Moreover, the CP decomposed network is highly sensitive to the learning rate, and requires the learning rate to be as small as 1e-5 for learning to take place.

 ## Tucker
 Tucker decomposition is strictly superior to CP in almost every way.
 It has more sucess decomposing larger networks, and requires less resources in terms of runtime and memory.
 It is also more tolerant to larger values of learning rates, allowing the network to learn faster.
 The network decomposed with Tucker also learns faster, i.e., yields greater accuracy in fewer epochs (see the analysis of performance graphs for details).

 ## Tensor Train (TT)
 In my implementation of compression using tensor train, I picked out the two dimensions in the convolutional layer corresponding to the input/output channels, then I matricized the tensor, decomposed the result to matrix product state, and reshaped them back to 4-dimensional tensors.
 This gives us two decomposed convolutional layer for every convolutional layer in the original network.
 Experimentally, this method yields better results than Tucker, and has similar rate of compression and speedup as Tucker.
+In the two papers by Novikov et al., the authors proposed using a transformation to higher-order tensor before applying TT decomposition.

+# Tensor Ring (TR)
+TR decomposition is highly similar to TT, differing only in an additional non-trivial mode on the first and last tensor core.
+The way it is applied to neural networks is also similar, although researchers argue that TR has greater expressiveness.

 ## Hierarchical Tucker (HT)
 Have not yet developed.